Campus of New York University: Recent construction

 Over the last few years, NYU has developed a number of new facilities on and around its Washington Square campus.

 The Kimmel Center for University Life, named for benefactors Helen and Martin Kimmel, was built in 2003 to house the majority of the University's student services offices.
 The center also houses the Skirball Center for the Performing Arts, the Rosenthal Pavilion, the Eisner & Lubin Auditorium, and the Loeb Student Center.
 The Jack H. Skirball Center for the Performing Arts is a professionally operated and programmed 850-seat proscenium theater.
 Presentations there have included the Abbey Theater of Dublin's Playboy of the Western World, the world premiere of Mabou Mines Red Beads, a series of concerts by World Music Institute, and a series of superlative dance companies, including Lar Lubovitch and Bill T. Jones.
 The Skirball Center is the largest performing arts facility south of 42nd Street.

 The School of Law's Furman Hall, built in 2004, was named for NYU Law alumnus Jay Furman (JD '71).
 Rebuilt elements of two historic buildings were incorporated into the new facade, one of which was occupied by poet Edgar Allan Poe.

 In 2005, NYU announced the development of a new life science facility on Waverly Place.
 The facility will accommodate laboratories and related academic space for the life sciences and will be the first NYU science building developed since the opening of Meyer Hall in 1971.

 In November 2005, NYU announced plans to build a 26-floor, 190000 sqft residence hall on 12th Street.
-The residence hall is expected to accommodate about 700 undergraduates and contain a host of other student facilities.
-It is to be the tallest building in the East Village.
+The residence hall was expected to accommodate about 700 undergraduates and contain a host of other student facilities.
+It was expected to be the tallest building in the East Village.
 The plans have caused anger among East Village and other New York City residents, as the new building would be built over the old St. Ann's Church.
 Following construction, the new residence hall was named Founders Hall.

-A new $1.3 billion building will replace the Coles Sports and Recreation Center at 404 Lafayette Street formerly located on the site.
-The building, set to open in 2021, will include a gym, a swimming pool, three theaters and class rooms.
-It will be topped by two towers with faculty and student housing.
+A new $1.3 billion building was opened in 2021, which replaced the Coles Sports and Recreation Center at 404 Lafayette Street, formerly located on the site.
+The building includes a gym, a swimming pool, three theaters and classrooms.
+It is topped by two towers with faculty and student housing.